+255 761 080 201 info@bunditravel.com

 What kind of food will I eat?

 Highly-trained chefs prepare three hot nutritious meals daily, as well as trail snacks and afternoon tea each day.
 You’ll eat all your meals in a solar-lit dining tent with your fellow trekkers and head guide.
-Delicious vegetarian, vegan, gluten-free and other specialty meals can be provided (with advance request).
+Delicious Vegetarian, Vegan, Gluten-free, Lactose-free, Dairy-free, Allergen-free, Diabetic-friendly, Low-carb / Keto, Low-sodium, Halal, Kosher, Jain, Seventh-day Adventist, Rastafarian (Ital), Pescatarian, Flexitarian, Locavore and other specialty meals can be provided (with advance request).
 We’re happy to send you a sample menu—just ask!

 How many hours will I trek each day?